aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Disadvantages:

+- Graduating a module will require a lot of code changes from our users to remove the prefix/suffix.
 - User does not have a clear motivation to upgrade to a newer version.
 - Low adoption.
-Users might be worried to use an API with an experimental name, assuming that experimental means "will break".
+Users might be hesitant to use an API with a  `PreX` in its name, assuming it means "will break".
 - Cluttering the code base.
 Although most IDEs will mark deprecated properties with a ~~strikethrough~~, they will still be listed by autocomplete.
 - Will force some pretty long and ugly names on our APIs.
-Many experimental APIs will result in a less aesthetic user code.
+Many previews APIs will result in a less aesthetic user code.
-- Graduating a module will require a lot of code changes from our users to remove the prefix/suffix.
 - A lot of deprecated code in aws-cdk-lib, possibly blowing up `aws-cdk-lib`.
   This might not be a real concern as we can reuse a lot the code between different version of an API.